 Stating how somebody says something is often not needed.
-A simple 'he said' will usually do and it will often be the best choice.
-Yes, there are plenty of other dialogue tags, like 'he yelled', 'muttered', 'she said angrily' and so on.
-But the dialogue itself will (or should) in most cases already show the reader how something is said.
+A simple 'he said' will usually do, and it will often be the best choice.
+Yes, there are plenty of other dialogue tags, like 'he yelled', 'muttered', 'she said angrily', and so on.
+But the dialogue and scene themselves will (or should) in most cases already show the reader how something is said.

 You should only use a different dialogue tag when the tone of voice isn't obvious to the character.

 Always using 'said' may seem weird at first if you're not used to it, it might seem like you're repeating it too often.
 But the reader usually doesn't pay a lot of attention to this dialogue tag, in a way it can be seen like just another form of punctuation, like a comma or period.

 On the other hand, don't use said in every line of dialogue, because then it will seem repetitive to the reader.
 When a character says something and another replies, the second sentence won't need a dialogue tag, it's both implied and obvious there.